docs-thetechguy-com/docs-thetechguy-com.github.io/docs/windows/windows11-arm/windows11arm-on-opi5.md

 	![MaskKey](assets/OPi5-MaskKey.png)

-- Status in RKDevTool should change from No Devices Found to Found One MASKROM Device
+- Status in RKDevTool should change from "No Devices Found" to "Found One MASKROM Device"

 - Click Run